nic-dgl103-f24-dlu1/project-LLove-Creator/README.md

 - Image: High quality image of feature art work currently or upcoming at the gallery
 - Heading: Past, Present, and Future Shows
 - Subheading: Explore our exhibits celebrating local artists.
-  - CTA: See current shows
+  - CTA: "See Current Shows"

 **3. Upcoming Show Section**